 Notes

-- Pick out a large cabbage so you'll have enough big leaves to use.
-The smaller leaves are difficult to fill and roll.
+- Pick out a large head of cabbage so you'll have enough big leaves to use.Â

 - When you're peeling the outer leaves off in the boiling water, they should come right off.
 If the leaves start to rip and feel stuck, let it sit in the boiling water for an additional minute or two.
-This will soften the leaves a little more and make it easier to remove them without tearing.
+This will soften the cabbage a little more and make it easier to remove them without tearing.

-- Store the leftovers in an airtight container in the fridge for 4-5 days.
+- Store the leftover rolls in an airtight container in the fridge for 2-3 days. Â

 I just made this for dinner tonight and it turned out amazing!
 I added shredded brussel sprouts and mushrooms to the filing because I had some I needed to use up, but it still turned out great.
 Thanks for the recipe!